History of Berliner FC Dynamo (1978–1989): Renewed competition in the league (1986–1987)

 BFC Dynamo was drawn against the Danish side Brøndby IF in the second round of the 1986-87 European Cup.
 The first leg was played at Brøndby Stadion on 22 October 1986.
 BFC Dynamo lost the match 2–1.
 The team then defeated BSG Fortschritt Bischofswerda 4–0 on the ninth matchday on 1 November 1986.
 Christian Backs scored three goals and Thomas Doll one goal in the match.
-BFC Dynamo was thus able to recapture first place in the league, as 1.
-FC Lokomotive Leipzig lost 2–1 away against FC Karl-Marx-Stadt at the same time.
+BFC Dynamo was thus able to recapature the first place in the league, as 1.
+FC Lokomotive Leipzig had lost 2–1 away against FC Karl-Marx-Stadt at the same time.
 The return leg against Brøndby IF was played in front of 11,000 spectators at Dynamo-Stadion im Sportforum on 6 November 1986.
 Kim Vilfort managed to make it 0-1 for Brøndby IF already in the 7th minute.
 Rainer Ernst equalized to 1–1 in the 12th minute.
 BFC Dynamo then had a number of chances to score, but without success.
 The match eventually ended in a 1–1 draw and BFC Dynamo was thus eliminated from the competition.
-BFC Dynamo then met BSG Chemie Böhlen from the second tier DDR-Liga Staffel B in the second round of the 1986-87 FDGB-Pokal.
+BFC Dynamo then met BSG Chemie Böhlen from the second tier DDR-Liga Staffel B in the Second round of the 1986-87 FDGB-Pokal.
 The team lost 0–1.
-It was the first time since the 1965-66 FDGB-Pokal that the team did not advance further than the second round of the cup.
+It was the first time since the 1965-66 FDGB-Pokal that the team had not advanced further than the second round of the cup.
 BFC Dynamo defeated 1.
 FC Magdeburg 1–3 away on the tenth matchday on 12 November 1986.
-The team would win also the remaining matches until the winter break.
+The team would win also the remaining matches before the winter break.
 BFC Dynamo finished the first half of the season in first place, two points ahead of second-placed 1.
 FC Lokomotive Leipzig.